Behavioural pseudometrics for continuous-time diffusions: Corresponding real-valued logic

-We now aim at proving the reverse inequality to show that those two pseudometrics are in fact equal.
+We now aim at proving the reverse inequality.
 We will use the following result (Lemma A.7.2) from \cite{Ash72} which is also used in~\cite{vanBreugel05a} for discrete-time processes. \begin{lemma} Let $X$ be a compact Hausdorff space.
 Let $A$ be a subset of the set of continuous functions $X \to \mathbb{R}$ such that if $f, g \in A$, then $\max\{ f,g\}$ and $\min \{f,g\}$ are also in $A$.
 If a function $h$ can be approximated at each pair of points by functions in $A$, then $h$ can be approximated by functions in $A$. \end{lemma}

 In order to use this lemma, we need the following lemmas:

 \begin{lemma} For every $f \in \grammar_c$, the function $x \mapsto f(x)$ is continuous. \end{lemma}